Skip to main content

 Polling loop

-A small in-process worker scans an index on an interval, evaluates each schedule's cron against the last fire time, and POSTs to the dispatch endpoint when due.
-The framework only does per-user reads, so the host maintains a separate index over (userId, key, cron, nextFireAt) — written when the schedule is created, updated after each fire, removed on delete.
-The index is what the loop reads; the schedule resource is what the dispatch resolver reads.
+A small in-process worker scans an index on an interval and POSTs to the dispatch endpoint when due.
+The framework only does per-user reads, so the host maintains a separate index keyed on (userId, key) that scans by nextFireAt.
+The schedule resource collection is the source of truth; the index is a derived read-model the tick scans.

 import { CronExpressionParser } from "cron-parser";